Article Tags: Nutrition | seasonal health | prevention | health education | integrative medicine

 When skin is exposed to ultraviolet B (UVB) radiation from the sun, it converts cholesterol into vitamin D3.

-Factors that influence this process: Why some people are low in D
+Factors that influence this process and why many people are low in D:

 - exposure time of day, season and geographical location (latitude, altitude)